 INSPIRE serves as an incubator for new users to learn about the Learning Labs model.
 This may look like:

-• Formal research-practice partnerships: Currently Dr. Jessica Rigby is leading a team of College researchers on understanding principal and coach leadership practices in implementing Labs.
+• Formal research-practice partnerships: Currently Dr. Jessica Rigby is leading a team of College researchers and district leaders on understanding principal and coach leadership practices in implementing Labs.
 This project is funded by the Bill & Melinda Gates Foundation.
 Learn more.

 • Informal scholar-practitioner partnerships: Currently we are collaborating with Seattle’s Department of Education and Early Learning and Seattle Public Schools to co-facilitate Labs with a new grouping of educators– teams of math and literacy interventionists— in levy-supported elementary schools.